barryclark/jekyll-now/_posts/2018-8-24-Vocalizer.md

 ---
 layout: post
-title: First project demo - Vocalizer of the Perso-Arabic script
+title: First project demo - Vocalizing the Perso-Arabic script
 ---

 Today my first project demo is live!
 When I decided to create this site, one big reason was for me to be able to showcase some projects I have worked on.
 One big issue, however, is that most of them have been part of courses and lack a UI.
-But now at least one of my projects has had a UI added to it and (is now live!)[http://vocalizer.thomasvakili.se/]
+But now at least one of my projects has had a UI added to it and [is now live!](http://vocalizer.thomasvakili.se/)

 What's the project about?
 -------------------------